 ICN is partnering with AHS to connect with Albertans to identify the most important measures of quality in AHS’s work with older adults and their supporting caregivers.
-The project will add a citizen or patient perspective to help select the measures that the Provincial Seniors Health and Continuing Care team in AHS uses to evaluate its work around healthy aging.

 Imagine Citizens Network, through our relationship with O’Brien Institute of Public Health at the University of Calgary, is inviting you to participate in Giving Day – our most significant donor campaign of the year.
 Your gift will go twice as far with the matching funds offered by the University.